Updated March 21, 2026

 We met a charming couple from the Netherlands, Pieter and Anna and the four of us hit it off so well we spent much of the remaining trip in each other's company.

-Of course, the main topic of conversation at dinner that night was the Great Moose Hunt, how it was day 3 and anyone had yet to see a single moose.
+Of course, the main topic of conversation at dinner that night was the Great Moose Hunt, how anyone had yet to see a single moose.
+For our parts, Jay and I just tried to keep straight faces.

 National Geographic declared the Icefields Parkway to Banff one of the most beautiful drives in the world - and it lived up to that claim.